DriftAsimov/waifuwu/README.md

 Currently the extension is very basic.
 New features will be released in due course of time.

-### `waifuwu: Get Waifu`
+#### `waifuwu: Get Waifu`
 \
 ![Available Options](images/options.png)

-Seleting one of the options opens an image of a waifu from the selected category in your default browser.
+Selecting one of the options opens an image of a waifu from the selected category in your default browser.

+## Contribute

+We are always looking for pull requesting or issues, don't hesistate.
+Go ahead plus ultra!